mozilla/blurts-server/docs/dependency-updates.md

 ### `react-intersection-observer`

+We're using this to count how often certain page elements are shown to people.
+See the `useViewTelemetry` hook in `src/app/hooks/useViewTelemetry.ts`.
+You can execute `Glean.setLogPings(true)` in the console to enable showing those counts in the console; an example of elements that should trigger it are the "Get free scan" buttons on the landing page.

-We're only using a test utility from this package (see the comments in `/jest.setup.ts`), so if the tests pass, this upgrade was probably fine.
+We're also using a test utility from this package (see the comments in `/jest.setup.ts`), so if the tests pass as well, that part is probably fine.

 ### `@playwright/test` and `dotenv-flow`